MicrosoftDocs/biztalk-docs/biztalk/core/wcf-adapters-performance-counters.md

 biztalkserviceinstance.<WCF service contract>@<URI of a receive location>
 ```

  A performance counter instance is created for each receive location.
 In the preceding pattern, the name of the WCF service contract represents the service contract that the WCF adapters choose to receive messages through the receive location.
-For more information about how the WCF adapters choose a service contract from the available WCF service contracts, see [WCF Adapters Service Contract Reference](../core/wcf-adapters-service-contract-reference.md).
+For more information about how the WCF adapters choose a service contract from the available WCF service contracts, see **WCF Adapters Service Contract Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  **Operation performance counters**